Our Proven 7-Step Content Development Process

 6. Promote

-There are hundreds of ways to promote quality content, but the most obvious is social media.
-You can also consider republishing platforms, and don’t forget about good ol’ email outreach.
+There are hundreds of ways to promote quality content, but the most obvious are social media and email (i.e., promoting your content in a newsletter).

-The reason behind promotion isn’t just to get more eyes on the article; it can also lead to more backlinks, which are as good as gold in the SEO industry.
+Promotion doesn’t just to get more eyes on the article; it can also lead to more backlinks, which, again, can improve your search engine rankings.

 That said, never pay for backlinks.
 It’s not worth it, and you will get hit with a Google penalty (which means your site may not appear in Google searches, or at least won’t appear in a favorable spot).